0/VibronicToolkit.jl/README.md

 In order to run the driver scripts in `bin/`, you will also need to
 ```
 pkg> add ArgParse
+pkg> add PyPlot
 ```

 ### Application project

-If you're working with a clone of this repository, you can use the basic application project in `bin/`, which already has both `VibronicToolkit` and `ArgParse` as dependencies.
+If you're working with a clone of this repository, you can use the basic application project in `bin/`, which already has `VibronicToolkit`, `ArgParse`, and `PyPlot` as dependencies.
 From the repository root, run
 ```
 julia --project=bin